johalduran7/johalduran7/README.md

 I'm an AWS Solutions Architect Associate and Terraform Associate certified engineer passionate about Cloud, DevOps, and automation.

 🌱 Currently learning: Advanced Kubernetes and preparing to clear the AWS DevOps Professional certification
 🔭 Developing a comprehensive DevOps portfolio project that showcases infrastructure as code, automation, and CI/CD best practices, with detailed tutorials on each aspect.
-Refer to the pinned projects below for more details.
 👯 Looking to collaborate on: Open-source DevOps and cloud projects
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/johnduranalzate/)